BKilford98/Home-Lab/Home-Lab-Learning-Sandbox/Analysing-NMAP-Behaviour-Using-Wireshark/README.md

 ![Null Scan Closed Port](Screenshots/null-scan-closed-port.png)

 From these results we can see that nmap sends a TCP packet with no flags set at all and if the port is open the packet is dropped and nothing is returned, however as shown when we scanned a closed port (60) it returns a reset [RST] packet that indicates the port is closed.
-What is also worth noting is that in the nmap console if we find an open port it also tells us the state of the firewall (filtered/unfiltered)
+It's also worth noting that in the nmap console if we find an open port it also tells us the state of the firewall (filtered/unfiltered)

 ### FIN Scan